ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 > assuming Alice does not publicize its public key, then it is not
 > possible for an onchain observer to determine which Bob is being
 > used, or even that this is a swap-in-potentiam address.
-> As it is intended that a future version of this specification will
+> As it is intended that a future revision of this specification will
 > enable the keyspend path, this is considered an acceptable tradeoff.

 #### Test Vectors For Internal Public Key Derivation